AlexWendland/public-note/OMSCS/CS6200/Week 10 - Homework 6 (assessed).md

 >
 > Show the star-search problem is [[NP-Complete]].

-To show that star-search problem is [[NP-Complete]] I will need to do the following:
+To show that star-search problem is [[NP-Complete]] I will do the following:

 1. Demonstrate that the star search problem is in the class of [[Nondeterministic Polynomial time (NP)|NP]] problems.
 	1. Show the star search problem is of the correct form to be a [[Search problems|search problem]].